Migettuwatte Gunananda Thera: Debates

 Christian missionaries propagated their religion through pamphlets and books.
-Rev. D.J.
-Gogerly of the Wesleyan mission published Christian Pragnapthi in 1849.
-Gunananda Thera replied with Durlabdi Vinodini in 1862 for Buddhists.
-Hikkaduwe Sri Sumangala Thera wrote Christiani Vada Mardanaya and Samyak Darshanaya in 1862–1863.
+Rev. D. J. Gogerly of the Wesleyan mission published Christian Pragnapthi (Doctrine of the Christians) in 1849.
+Gunananda Thera replied with Durlabdi Vinodini (Satire of Falsehood) in 1862 for Buddhists.
+Hikkaduwe Sri Sumangala Thera wrote Christiani Vada Mardanaya (Destruction of Christian Doctrine) and Samyak Darshanaya (Affirmation of Right View) in 1862–1863.
 Soon after, these publications were replaced by public debates.

 The Baddegama debate originated from an argument arising between a young monk named Sumangala and a Christian priest in the temple of Baddegama.
 Gunananda Thera and many other monks, including Bulatgama Dhammalankara, Sri Sumanatissa, Kahawe Nanananda, Hikkaduwe Sumangala, Weligama Sri Sumangala, and Pothuwila Gunaratana, participated in the debate.
 The debate was not held face-to-face.
-This was because if the behavior of the Christian debaters had led to conflicts, the Buddhists, as the majority, could be blamed.
+This was because if the behaviour of the Christian debaters had led to conflicts, the Buddhists, as the majority, could be blamed.
 Thus, the two parties agreed to carry out the debate in writing.
 Originally, the text was composed in Baddegama, though later writings were carried out in Galle.
 The Waragoda debate was also held in 1865.

 A third debate was conducted in Udanwita in Hathara Korele in present-day Kegalle District.
 The Creator, the Redeemer and the Eternal Heaven were the debate topics.
 The debate was carried out on 1 February 1866.
 John Edwards Hunupola (Hunupola Nilame) represented the Christian side; he was a former Buddhist monk and Christian convert.
 As agreed before the debate, Gunananda Thera published the summary of the debate.
 In response, Hunupola Nilame also published his own version of a summary.
 Gunananda Thera issued more publications to counter Hunupola Nilame's summary.
 There are no records of the Liyanagemulla debate, the only known fact is that it was held in 1866.

 As the intensity of the debate rose between Buddhist and Christian sides, both parties agreed to debate in Gampola on 9 and 10 June 1871.
 Gunananda Thera displayed his oratory skills in this debate and in appreciation the crowd cried in joy.
 Afterward, they paraded Gunananda Thera around Gampola.
 After Gunananda Thera delivered several sermons at various places in Gampola, people arranged a procession, taking him to the Peradeniya railway station and sending him back to Colombo.
 In Colombo, people collected £75.00 to print the sermons he had delivered.